bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 ### Front-Matter CMS {.h-info}

 Front-Matter CMS is an exciting plugin for VSCode which offers many nice features.
-Unfortunately, I can’t recommend it right now for this theme, because it may change the front matter in a way that alters the site structure.
+Unfortunately, I can’t recommend it right now for this theme, because it may change the front-matter in a way that alters the site structure.
 It’s also not capable of handling Hugo’s resource parameters out of the box.
 The plugin probably handles other projects very fine and I hope to use it in the future.

 ## Markdown Linter
 CommonMark is permissive to small variations in the markup rules.
 To ensure a certain set of rules for a team or a bigger project, we may use a linter.
 The node package [Markdownlint][mlint] for example is reliable and there are plugins to use it directly while editing.